Rally Integrations FAQ and Best Practices

 Mapping reference fields from Rally

-In Rally, some fields within an object (an artifact) are string values while other fields are actually pointers (called a "reference") to other objects.
+In Rally, some fields within an an artifact are string or number values while other fields are actually pointers (called a "reference") to other objects.
 For the most commonly used reference fields, no additional syntax is required to properly map these fields.
-For some of the more infrequently used Rally reference fields, the connector has special syntax when they are to be mapped.
+For some of the more infrequently used Rally reference fields, the connector has special syntax when they are listed as fields to be mapped.
 More advanced and simple reference field handling was introduced with the 4.4.12 release.

 <Connector>section of the configuration file, specify the field to be mapped in the